-u{SecRep} is the recommended uncertainty of the secondary representation (22nd CCTF in 2021).
+u{SecRen} is the recommended uncertainty of the secondary representation (22nd CCTF in 2021).

-The FO2-Rb fountain was operated in the same mode during all the period: because of liquid helium outage, the cryogenic oscillator could not provide the reference signal.
-The distribution architecture has been adapted to operate with the signal coming directly from maser 140 0810.
+During the period, the interrogating signal of the FO2-Rb fountain was based on the multiplication of a 1 GHz signal generated from an optical frequency comb locked to an ultrastable laser stabilised to an optical cavity.
+The microwave signal from the comb is phase locked to the maser 140 0809.
 A synthesizer is used to lock the microwave signal to the atomic resonance.
 The frequency difference between this maser and the fountain is deduced from the average correction applied to the synthesizer.